 Unlike many industries, business process outsourcing (BPO) has continued to grow through the pandemic.
 COVID-19 caused an increase in activity for banks, insurance companies, government agencies and so many others, who struggled to cope internally and turned to outsource partners for help.
 Increased comfort with remote working and the need for strong business continuity arrangements have also had a positive impact on offshoring.
 Alongside the growth in global BPO over recent years is the emergence of lesser-known offshore destinations, offering greater options and value to buyers.
 Choosing the right-fit location is imperative for success.
 Cost-effectiveness, technical skills, workforce size, cultural affinity, security, and language requirements are some of the deciding factors when selecting a BPO location.

 Situated on the southeast of the Indian Peninsula, Sri Lanka has not only emerged as one of the world’s top tourist destinations, but also as a niche destination for business outsourcing.
-The country has won awards and accolades from the National Outsourcing Association of UK, AT Kearney, Gartner, Tholons, among others.
+The country has won awards and accolades from the Global Outsourcing Association, Kearney, Gartner, Tholons, among others.

 Sri Lanka was ranked in Gartner’s 30 leading Locations for Offshore Services, and in the Top 6 in the Asia Pacific.
 In the Kearney Global Services Location Index, Sri Lanka ranks among the Global Top 25 destinations in AT Kearney’s 2019 Global services Location Index and was ranked first in terms of financial attractiveness.
 Further, The Global Services Magazine ranks Sri Lanka among the top 10 global destinations.